-Applications that run in Azure Kubernetes Service (AKS) may need to store and retrieve data.
-For some application workloads, this data storage can use local, fast storage on the node that is no longer needed when the pods are deleted.
-Other application workloads may require storage that persists on more regular data volumes within the Azure platform.
+Applications running in Azure Kubernetes Service (AKS) may need to store and retrieve data.
+While some application workloads can use local, fast storage on unneeded, emptied nodes, others require storage that persists on more regular data volumes within the Azure platform.

 This article introduces the core concepts that provide storage to your applications in AKS:

 Kubernetes typically treats individual pods as ephemeral, disposable resources.
 Applications have different approaches available to them for using and persisting data.
 A volume represents a way to store, retrieve, and persist data across pods and through the application lifecycle.

 Traditional volumes are created as Kubernetes resources backed by Azure Storage.
 You can manually create data volumes to be assigned to pods directly, or have Kubernetes automatically create them.
 Data volumes can use: Azure Disks, Azure Files, Azure NetApp Files, or Azure Blobs.